 communicate, compute and use printed and written materials

 acquisition of basic skills of reading and writing.
 Let us take this

-simple definition of literacy to understand our
+simple definition of literacy to understand our challenge.

-Commission for Human Development (NCHD) at
+established the National Commission for Human Development (NCHD) at

 the federal level with its outreach to the provinces.
 It was funded

 uniquely by a separate organization, the Pakistan Human Development

 donations and managed by its independent board.

 estimates that almost 50 million people in Pakistan are illiterate,

-a figure more or less reflected by UNESCO’s
+a figure more or less reflected by UNESCO’s Institute for Statistics

 Baluchistan comes under the Social Welfare, Special Education,